Webinar

 Key takeaways

-“Those who continue to put money to work in cash-equivalent vehicles as an alternative to stocks have, since late 2022, missed out on what proved to be an impressive period for stock market returns,” says Rob Haworth, senior investment strategy director at U.S. Bank Wealth Management.
+“Those who continue to put money to work in cash-equivalent vehicles as an alternative to stocks have, since late 2022, missed out on what proved to be an impressive period for stock market returns,” says Rob Haworth, senior investment strategy director at U.S. Bank Asset Management.

-Haworth says it can be helpful for investors to consider how investable assets are allocated to meet both short-term and long-term goals.
+Haworth says it can be helpful for investors to consider how assets are allocated to meet both short-term and long-term goals.

-Charts depicts yields in January 2022 versus July 2024 for typical bank savings accounts, 1-year certificate of deposit, 6-month, 1-year and 2-year Treasury securities.
+Charts depicts yields in January 2022 versus today for typical bank savings accounts, 1-year certificate of deposit, 6-month, 1-year and 2-year Treasury securities.

 Positioning for long-term goals